broken-vagrant/starter-fullstack-graphql-rq/packages/server/README.md

 }
 ```

 Note that in order to resolve any type errors, your development server needs to be running so that the Nexus types can be generated.
-If it's not running, you can start it with `npm run dev`.
+If it's not running, you can start it with `yarn run dev`.

 #### 2.2.
 Add a `createProfile` GraphQL mutation